AustinBozgoz/LCD-Daily-Max-Avg-Downloader-and-Converter/README.md

     * Pdan - (heat index only) proportion of all days within the PDF that are WITHIN the "danger" category of heat index values (defined by being between 103 and 124 degrees F in heat index)
     * POdan - (heat index only) proportion of all days within the PDF that are ABOVE the minimum for the "danger" category of heat index values (defined by being above 103 degrees F in heat index)
     * Pexdan - (heat index only) proportional of all days within the PDF that are above the minimum for the "extreme danger" category of heat index values (defined by being above 124 degrees F in heat index)

+# Key Features

+Modular Design: Every major step of the ETL pipeline is seperated into a different script and outputs its transformation into a seperate and meticulously labelled database.
+This allows for versatility of use for this project not only to find extreme heat values but to also utilize daily maximum values from any city within the LCD database.
+The error correction function is also cleanly seperated as a standalone function, allowing for any future programmer to easily clean and utilize the LCD database for any project.

+Unit Based Calculations: Incorporated metpy in order to ensure consistent use of fahrenheit for all heat-index related calculations

+Versatility: Utilized directory packages and organization to permit for a theoretically unlimited number of cities within the analysis.
+Also included simple controls for the sake of limiting the analysis timeframe to any month or year range as specified by the user.

+Resilence: Implemeneted a global logging system in order to track which csv's or cities are corrupted.

+Performance: Implemeneted a combination of numpy vectorization and standard python loops in order to optimize performance of high-volume datasets and ensure accuracy of calculations.